ninjaytxz/Sortify/README.md

- **• Note: the Undo Sorting button now works based on the file names provided in the app, so if you name some of your folders the same as one of them they'll be affected.**
+ **• Note: the Undo Sorting button now works based on the folder names provided in the app, so if you name some of your folders the same as one of them they'll be affected.**

 &emsp;